melissawm/acquire-docs/docs/tutorials/access_data/framedata.md

 ```
 ## Working with `AvailableData` objects

 During Acquisition, the `AvailableData` object is the streaming interface.
-By calling `get_available_data`, you create an `AvailableDataContext` object which manages memory by deleting the `AvailableData` object when it is no longer in use to free up memory.
-We can create an `AvailableData` object by using a `with` statement, and work with the `AvailableData` object while it exists inside of the `with` loop.
+We can create an `AvailableData` object by calling `get_available_data` in a `with` statement, and work with the `AvailableData` object while it exists inside of the `with` loop.
+The data is invalidated after exiting the `with` block, so make a copy of the `AvailableData` object to work with the data outside of the `with` block.
+In this example, we'll simply use the `AvailableData` object inside of the `with` block.

-There may not be data available, in which case our `AvailableData` object would be `None`.
+There may not be data available, in which case our `AvailableData` object would return 0.
 To increase the likelihood of `AvailableData` containing data, we'll utilize the `time` python package to introduce a delay before we create our `AvailableData` object.

-If it is not `None`, we'll use the `AvailableData` `frames` method, which iterates over the `VideoFrame` objects in `AvailableData`, and the python `list` method to create a variable `video_frames`, a list of the `VideoFrame` objects one for each stream.
+If there is data, we'll use the `AvailableData` `frames` method, which iterates over the `VideoFrame` objects in `AvailableData`, and the python `list` method to create a variable `video_frames`, a list of the `VideoFrame` objects one for each stream.

 `VideoFrame` has a `data` method which provides the frame as an `NDArray`.
 The shape of this NDArray corresponds to the image dimensions used internally by Acquire namely [planes, height, width, channels].
 Since we have a single channel, both the first and the last dimensions will be 1.
 The interior dimensions are height and width, respectively.
 We can use the `numpy.squeeze` method to grab the desired NDArray image data since the other dimensions are 1.
 This is equivalent to `image = first_frame[0][:, :, 0]`.